-Past NYSBA President Stephen P. Younger, a partner at Patterson Belknap Webb & Tyler, said his firm began transitioning to work-from-home on March 13.
+Past NYSBA President Stephen P. Younger, of Foley Hoag LLP. in New York City, said his firm began transitioning to work-from-home on March 13.
 He said the firm has committed to this for the next two weeks “but everybody expects it to last longer.”

 “I would venture to say most other major law firms have already done this,” said Younger.

 Timothy Lynch, managing partner of Offit Kurman, strongly encouraged all of the lawyers and salaried employees throughout the firm’s 14 locations to work from home beginning March 17.